bdubyapee/akrios-frontend/readme.md

 # AkriosMUD Front End

-AkriosMUD is a Multi-User Dungeon(MUD) written entirely in Python 3.  **This** project is the front end for AkriosMUD which accepts Telnet and SSH connections and facilitates input/output between the MUD engine and clients.
+Akrios-II is a Multi-User Dungeon(MUD) written entirely in Python 3.  **This** project is the front end for Akrios-II which accepts Telnet and SSH connections and facilitates input/output between the MUD engine and clients.
 The front end is built using the Python asyncio module and aims to be concurrent.
+Both Akrios-II and this Front End require Python 3.8+.